Slideshow: A Visual Guide to Urinary Tract Infections

 Maybe Mom told you that cranberry juice cures a UTI.
-She’s close.
-Some studies suggest it can prevent, but not treat an infection, and is more effective in young and middle-aged women.
+They’re close.
+Some studies suggest it can help prevent, but not treat an infection in some people.
+It is more effective in women at risk for the infections.
 Cranberries contain a substance that prevents E. coli bacteria from sticking to the walls of the bladder.
 If you don't like the taste of cranberry juice, capsules or tablets may work, too.
 People with a history of kidney stones should check with a doctor, first.

 (1) David M. Phillips / Photo Researchers, Eye of Science / Photo Researchers, 3D4Medical.com